k5cents/gluedown/README.md

 ### Lists

-Creating numbered and bullet lists from vectors was the initial inspiration for the package.
+Printing vectors as markdown lists was the initial inspiration for the package.
 Here, we also see how *inline* functions can be used within *block* functions.

 ``` r
 md_list(state.name[1:3], cat = TRUE)